 11700 Longleaf Parkway

-The City of Schertz applied for a 100% matching grant through the TRAPS/GameTime/PlayCore Statewide Funding Initiative and was awarded the grant in May.
-The City of Schertz is one of 25 grants awarded throughout the state, and our playscape structure was awarded two national demonstration site designations: “NatureGrounds” and the “PlayOn!
+COMPLETED!
+The City of Schertz applied for a 100% matching grant through the TRAPS/GameTime/PlayCore Statewide Funding Initiative and was awarded the grant in May 2019.
+The total cost of the playground and installation was $76,058.00.
+The City of Schertz is one of 25 grants awarded throughout the state and our playscape structure was awarded two national demonstration site designations: “NatureGrounds” and the “PlayOn!
 Promoting Physical Activity.”
-Once the playscape structure is installed, PlayCore will be collecting data at the park as part of their national initiative to demonstrate the physical, social, and emotional benefits of play.
-The data will be presented at the 2020 Texas Recreation & Park Society Annual Institute in Galveston, TX.
-The playscape includes several slides, a butterfly climber, interactive and cooperative play panels, swings, and a spinning seat.
-An accessible trail will also be constructed at the park to connect the playscape to the existing parking and picnic areas.
+The playscape was installed in December 2019 and includes several slides, a butterfly climber, interactive and cooperative play panels, swings, and a spinning seat.
+An accessible trail was also constructed in January 2020 to connect the playscape to the existing parking and picnic areas.

 VETERAN’S MEMORIAL PLAZA PAVER RENOVATION